UdaykiranEstari/Apple-Store-App-Analytics-A-Practical-SQL-Data-Analysis/README.md

 On conducting the analysis, we found that, on average, paid apps received slightly higher ratings compared to free apps.
 This suggests that users might perceive paid apps as having higher value and engagement, leading to better ratings.
 As a recommendation, our stakeholder could consider offering a paid app to potentially enhance user engagement and increase the perceived value of their app.

+In conlucsion Paid and free apps have 3.72, 3.38 avg_userrating respectively.
+Paid apps have 10% more avgrating compared to free apps.

 **2. Languages and Ratings**